 - Town of Georgina

 - Town of Newmarket

 - All of the City of Toronto

-An energy audit is an assessment of your home's current energy use.
-Your energy audit will reveal areas where you can make improvements (called retrofits) to improve your home's energy efficiency, in turn helping you conserve energy and save money.
+An energy assessment is an evaluation of your home's current energy use.
+Your energy assessment will reveal areas where you can make improvements (called retrofits) to enhance your home's energy efficiency, in turn helping you conserve energy and save money.
 Windfall Ecology Centre's Registered Energy Auditors (REAs) are approved by Enbridge Gas Distribution.